BillKeenan/gSheet-Capacity-Planner/README.md

 You've assigned them!

 ## Update Overviews
-under capacity planning, click 'update projects'
+under capacity planning in the top menu , click 'update projects'

 ## Adding a project
 go to the project overview sheet, you should see your new project name with a red background, this means the project sheet doesnt exist.
 Copy the name of the project from that cell and select